1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
-* Add the alarm feature: a chime while running, with a settable period and settable vibration on/off.
+* Add the alarm feature: a settable periodic chime and settable vibration on/off.
 Set it in the main activity or via the Settings menu?
+Use a custom chime sound.

 * Set up signed, optimized, deployable release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)